 With this changing trend, we are paying more attention to think about the question “How can we guarantee the fairness and equity of education to every learner around the world?”
 The universities are weighing how to improve fairness, accessibility, and tolerance after the pandemic is over.
 Build a “classroom without walls”-where students can collaborate, create and imagine new possibilities.

-Our Q-NEX has launched Lecture Capture Classroom solution to deal with the limitation of time and space.
-By setting up a lecture capture system in the classroom, we can record the lecture in advance or push live streaming on YouTube for teaching the students remotely.
+Our Q-NEX has launched a Lecture Capture Classroom solution to deal with the limitation of time and space.
+By setting up a lecture capture system in the classroom, we can record the lecture in advance or push live streaming on YouTube to teach the students remotely.
 Realize a real visual classroom without walls, so as to realize the education goal of fairness and equity whether it adapts to the epidemic or recovery.